 Conclusion

 The filtration process in the nephron, specifically within the glomerulus and Bowman's capsule, is a critical step in maintaining overall health.
-Understanding this process and adopting healthy lifestyle habits can help protect your kidneys and prevent kidney disease.
+Because of that, understanding this process and adopting healthy lifestyle habits can help protect your kidneys and prevent kidney disease.
 From staying hydrated to managing blood pressure and blood sugar, every conscious decision contributes to kidney health.

 If you have concerns about your kidney health, consult with your healthcare provider for a comprehensive evaluation.
 Share this article with friends and family to raise awareness about the importance of kidney health, and let's work together to protect these vital organs.
 What steps will you take today to support your kidney health?